JonneDatanen/homeassistant-pythemo/README.md

 # `homeassistant-pythemo` - Themo Integration for Home Assistant

-`homeassistant-pythemo` is an integration for Home Assistant that leverages the `pythemo` library, providing direct control and monitoring of your Themo devices.
+`homeassistant-pythemo` is an integration for Home Assistant that provides control and monitoring of your Themo devices via Home Assistant.

 ## Installation